cerb/cerb.github.io/pricing/cloud.md

 Checking many mailboxes can be very inefficient.
 Mail delivery is never instantaneous and mailboxes may have to wait in a queue before being checked.
 Some mail servers are also slow to send responses, which can add 20+ seconds to each mailbox check.

 You can redirect mail for multiple accounts into a single "dropbox" account to make remote mailbox checks more efficient.
 This is also how the redirect mailbox works in our instant delivery service, which we highly recommend using instead of remote mailbox checks.

+## What is the cost of additional mailbox checks?

+Your subscription provides a certain number of mailbox checks at a specific interval (e.g. 5 checks every 1 minute).
+Additional mailbox checks at the same interval are $2/month each.

 <div id="redirect-mailbox"></div>